cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 ``Simulation`` (or ``SimulationRT``), ``Process`` and some of the SimPy keywords (``hold`` or ``passivate``, for example) from that package.

-In SimPy 3, you usually need to import much less classes and modules (e.g., you don't need direct access to :class:`~simpy.events.Process` and the SimPy keywords anymore).
+In SimPy 3, you usually need to import much less classes and modules (for example, all keywords are gone).
 In most use cases you will now only need to import :mod:`simpy`.

 **SimPy 2**